decretist/Dissertation/Chapter3/chapter3.md

 made the identification of Gratian as bishop of Chiusi more probable.

 The dates do not preclude Omnebene's having been a student of Gratian.
-Although Omnebene lived into the 1180s, the abbreviation itself seems to date from the 1150s, perhaps a decade after the end of whatever teaching career Gratian may have had, and at precisely the moment that continent-wide interest in the text was increasing most rapidly.
+Although Omnebene lived into the 1180s, the adaptation itself seems to date from around 1156, perhaps a decade and a half after the end of whatever teaching career Gratian may have had, and at precisely the moment that continent-wide interest in the text was increasing most rapidly.[^20]

-**Is there any internal evidence in Omnebene's abbreviation that Gratian was his teacher?
-Cite recent editions of Omnebene's abbreviation.**

 #### Simon of Bisignano

 Simon of Bisignano (fl.
-1174--1179) was the author of a *Summa decretorum* dated c.1177-79, and a number of glosses on the *Decretum* are attributed to him.[^15] The evidence that Simon of Bisignano was a student of Gratian’s comes from references within his writings.[^16] Simon refers to himself as *discipulus* and to Gratian as *magister* in at least two places in his *Summa* (**Landau says "frequently"**).
+1174--1179) was the author of a *Summa decretorum* dated c.1177-79, and a number of glosses on the *Decretum* are attributed to him.[^21] The evidence that Simon of Bisignano was a student of Gratian’s comes from references within his writings.[^22] Simon refers to himself as *discipulus* and to Gratian as *magister* in at least two places in his *Summa* (**Landau says "frequently"**).
 There is, however a hiatus of almost four decades between the latest plausible date for the end of Gratian's teaching